 Cremona International Livestock Exhibitions are the only specialized agro-livestock Exhibition in Italy and one of the most influential at global level.

-Cremona is the capital city of the major European agro-livestock system that produces 12.3 billion euros within the agrifood industry (13% of the national total) and represents 44% of Italian milk production and 80% of Italian pig meat production.
+Cremona is the capital city of the major European agro-livestock system that produces over 13 billion euros within the agrifood industry (16% of the national total) and represents 44% of Italian milk production and 80% of Italian pig meat production.

 The high production specialization of the territory and the precious cooperation with institutions, associations, universities and research centres have enabled CremonaFiere to become a central reference point for specialized Exhibitions and scientific events of the agro-livestock sector.
 After six editions of BioEnergy Italy, CremonaFiere has also become a privileged observatory for the agro-energy world.
-Up until now well 55 specialized businesses and associations have presented over 100 new products, prototypes and projects: from fertilizer coming from sheep’s wool to water-repellent paper.
+Up until now well 65 specialized businesses and associations have presented over 100 new products, prototypes and projects.

 In addition to all this, Cremona is also the province with the highest number of biogas plants (about 150) in Lombardy, region holding the Italian record with 300 plants, for a total power of 250 MW (about 25% of the national total).
 Investments in this sector amount to 1.6 billion euros only in Lombardy (8 billions at national level).
 Investments in maintenance are higher than 300 million euros per year (figures by CIB, 2018).

 Energy from biomasses is part of circular economy and plays a fundamental role for environmental protection, social costs reduction and for the economic development of the agricultural sector.

 As to biogas from the agro-livestock sector, Italy is the second most important European market after Germany and ranks third after China at global level.
 As to renewable electricity production, it has been estimated that by 2020 the system will be able to generate an economic value of 3.2 billion euros, net of incentives (Althesys figures).